 Is Bogota Safe to Visit Right Now?

-Up in the Andes is Bogota, backpacking Bogota rich history, a ton of art and culture, and a sprinkling of crime for good measure.
+Rich history, a ton of art and culture, and a sprinkling of crime for good measure, according to Statistica, 1.1 million tourists visited Bogota in 2023 – and the vast majority of them had a completely safe trip.
 While you’ll probably be aware of its history of drug wars and violence, Bogota is more estranged than ever from its infamous past.

 It’s the largest city in the country with loads of different tourist areas and neighborhoods.
 With 11.5 million people and growing, it’s safe to visit Bogota, but you can’t guarantee that all those people are gonna obey the law.